-Page Α. Overview 7:1 , ··· What information will I find in this chapter?
-What is a museum exhibit?
-Why does the NPS produce exhibits?
+Α. Overview 7:1 What information will I find in this chapter?
+7:1 What is a museum exhibit?
+7:1 Why does the NPS produce exhibits?
 7:2 Why should I use museum collections in exhibits?
-7:2 В. Finding Background Information 7:2 How do I identify the need to develop an exhibit?
-7:2 What NPS documents have information I can use to develop an exhibit?
+7:2 R Finding Background Information 7.2 υ.
+How do I identify the need to develop an exhibit?
+7.2 7·2 What NPS documents have information I can use to develop an exhibit?
 Where do I go for help when planning an exhibit?
-7:4 What steps do I need to take to develop an exhibit contract?
-7:5 What's the park's role in determining who'll work on an exhibit?
-C. Getting Started When do park exhibits happen?
-7:7 What kinds of museum exhibits are there?
+What steps do I need to take to develop an exhibit contract?
+7:5 What's the park's role in determining who'll work on an exhibit? c Getting Started 7.7 0.
+When do park exhibits happen?
+1.1 7·7 What kinds of museum exhibits are there?
 What types of exhibits will fit my park's exhibit needs?
 What materials, media, and resources do park exhibits contain?
-Who should be on the park exhibit team?
-How can a team work most effectively to prepare an exhibit?
-7:11 D. Defining the Purpose and Audience What steps do I take to develop exhibit themes and goals?
+7.0 7·8 Who should be on the park exhibit team?
+7.0 7·9 How can a team work most effectively to prepare an exhibit?
+D. Defining the Purpose and Audience What steps do I take to develop exhibit themes and goals?
 How do I conduct research for an exhibit?
 How do I define the target audience?
 What should I know about park museum visitors?
 What special population issues do I need to consider?
-Should the local community be involved with the exhibit? /:1/ E. Planning and Designing Exhibits Are there policy issues to be considered?
-What are the overall planning and design strategies?
-What are the overall preservation and protection strategies?
-What are the collection management priorities?
+Should the local community be involved with the exhibit?
+7:17 E. Planning and Designing Exhibits 7:17 Are there policy issues to be considered?
+7:17 What are the overall planning and design strategies?
+7:18 What are the overall preservation and protection strategies?
+7:18 What are the collection management priorities?
+7:19 What factors should I consider when selecting objects for exhibit?
 What is the project coordinator's role?
-What is the project coordinators role?
-7:20 How do I write effective museum exhibit label copy?
-7.20 F Producing and Installing Exhibits 7:23 • • What steps are involved in exhibit production and installation?
-What are the "closeout" steps before opening an exhibit?
+What steps does the team take to plan and design exhibits?
+How do I write effective museum exhibit label copy?
+7:21 F. Producing and Installing Exhibits 7:23 What steps are involved in exhibit production and installation?
+7:23 What are the "closeout" steps before opening an exhibit?
 G. Exhibit Planning, Design, Production, and Installation Documents 7:25 What planning and design documents do I need?
-What does a schematic plan and design include?
+7:25 What does a schematic plan and design include?
 What does a concept plan and design include?
 What does the final planning notebook and design drawing include?
 Who gets copies of exhibit planning, design, production, and installation documents?